Nosedive (Black Mirror): Comparisons to credit ratings

 Julien Migozzi found similarities between the episode and the segregation that South Africans face under credit score systems.

 Reception

 Adam Mosseri, the CEO of social network Instagram, said he was inspired by "Nosedive" to test the hiding of "likes" on the Instagram service starting in 2019, recognising the negative connotations that keeping the number of "likes" easily visible had on some users' behaviour.

 The episode was parodied in the 2017 Saturday Night Live sketch "Five Stars".
 It features Aziz Ansari and Bobby Moynihan desperately trying to impress each other on an Uber ride to boost each other's ratings.
 The sketch explicitly mentions Black Mirror, with both characters saying that "San Junipero" is their favourite episode.

+That same year, the episode was parodied in The Amazing World of Gumball episode "The Stars" in which Richard Watterson gives Larry's hairdressing job a bad review, leading to Larry giving him his haircut for free.
+This influences Gumball and Darwin go reviewing the places Larry works to get various amenities for free, which leads to chaos.

 Critical reception

+Behind her pink and perky façade, Lacie becomes obsessed with social media status in "Nosedive", an episode that demonstrates the dangers of society's need for approval but does so with a perfect dose of humor.